using CalculusWithJulia

 96.7577179163216

-The style isn’t so different from using keyword arguments, save the extra step of unpacking the parameters.
-The big advantage is consistency – the function is always called in an identical manner regardless of the number of parameters (or variables).
+The big advantage of bundling parameters into a container is consistency – the function is always called in an identical manner regardless of the number of parameters (or variables).

 The concept of a function is of much more general use than its restriction to mathematical functions of single real variable.
 A natural application comes from describing basic properties of geometric objects.
 The following function definitions likely will cause no great concern when skimmed over: